yu-z/hcDMR_caller/README.md

 * input_file_name.CHG.FET.DMR
 * input_file_name.CG.FET.DMR

+### We have a exmple.gz in the folder /Reference, which you can test the pipeline from the second step.

 ## Feedbacks:

 You can create an issue if you find errors in the manual or bugs in the source code, or have any suggestions/questions about the manual and code.
 Thank you!